-In general, if a change in the student's status causes the student to gain eligibility, the student may receive aid for the entire payment period (for Pell and Campus-based funds) or period of enrollment (for Stafford and PLUS loans) in which he or she became eligible.
-A period of enrollment is an academic unit, such as an academic term or a full academic year, but can't include periods that are part of a previous academic year.
+In general, if a change in the student's status causes the student to gain eligibility, the student may receive aid for the entire payment period (for Pell and campus-based funds) or period of enrollment (for Stafford and PLUS loans) in which she became eligible.
+A period of enrollment is an academic unit, such as an academic term or a full academic year.
+It can't include periods that are part of a previous academic year.
 If a period of enrollment begins in one academic year and ends in the following academic year and the borrower regains eligibility during the second academic year, the school may award a loan only for that portion of the period of enrollment that's part of the second academic year.

-For three of the requirements, citizenship, valid Social Security Number (SSN), and Selective Service registration, the student is eligible for Pell and Campus-based aid for the entire award year in which he or she became eligible, not just the payment period.
+For three of the requirements, citizenship, valid Social Security Number (SSN), and Selective Service registration, the student is eligible for Pell and campus-based aid for the entire award year in which she becomes eligible, not just the payment period.